meltano/sdk/docs/index.rst

 ..
-Meltano SDK documentation master file, created by sphinx-quickstart on Thu Jun  3 14:38:15 2021.
+Meltano Singer SDK documentation master file, created by sphinx-quickstart on Thu Jun  3 14:38:15 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Meltano SDK for Taps and Targets
+Meltano Singer SDK
 =======================================

-The Meltano_ SDK for Taps and Targets is the fastest way to build custom data extractors and loaders!
+The Meltano_ Singer SDK for Taps and Targets is the fastest way to build custom data extractors and loaders!
 Taps and targets built on the SDK are automatically compliant with the `Singer Spec`_, the de-facto open source standard for extract and load pipelines.